yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 The Contoso application has been deployed to the Central US region.
 This initial deployment does not have any redundancy - it uses a single web VM, a single database VM, and a single domain controller VM.

-In this exercise, you will convert this deployment into a high-availability architecture by adding redundancy to each tier.
+In this exercise, you will convert this deployment into a highly-availability architecture by adding redundancy to each tier.

 ### Task 1: Deploy HA resources